-The Next Generation Nuclear Plant (NGNP) project was formally authorized by the Energy Policy Act of 2005 [EPAct 2005].
-High-Temperature Gas-Cooled Reactor (HTGR) technology was selected for the NGNP project because it can provide both electricity and high temperature heat needed for industrial processes and because the HTGR's inherent safety that allows it to be uniquely coupled to industrial applications.
-Nuclear Regulatory Commission (NRC) licensing of the NGNP plant will demonstrate the efficacy for licensing future HTGRs for commercial industrial applications.
-As one of the Generation IV reactor designs, the HTGR has traded enhanced safety and less reliance on engineered safety systems for some of the economies of scale and other cost optimizations present in the latest generation of Light Water Reactors (LWRs).
+One of the Generation IV reactor designs, the modular high temperature gas-cooled reactor (HTGR) can provide both electricity and high temperature heat needed for industrial processes because its inherent safety characteristics and passive safety capabilities allow it to be uniquely coupled to industrial applications.
+The modular HTGR design was developed to pursue enhanced safety with less reliance on engineered safety systems while foregoing some of the economies of scale and other cost optimizations present in the latest generation of light water reactors (LWRs).
 HTGR technology is expected to supply process heat as an alternative to existing carbon-based energy sources in commercial applications.
-These potential applications include cogeneration of electricity and steam supply or high temperature gas supply to petrochemical and refining plants, electricity and steam supply for oil recovery from oil sands, and high temperature steam or gas and electricity for hydrogen production.
+These potential applications include co-generation of electricity and steam supply or high temperature gas supply to petrochemical and refining plants, electricity and steam supply for oil recovery from oil sands, and high temperature steam or gas and electricity for hydrogen production.
 Applied in this way, HTGR technology can significantly reduce the use of fossil fuels for the production of process heat and reduce greenhouse gas releases.